 The six basic principles of DevOps are:

-Agility: Agility means the capacity to adapt fast to emerging innovations and services, as well as to smoothly scale tools and operations.
+Agility: The capacity to adapt fast to emerging innovations and services, as well as to smoothly scale tools and operations is known as agility.

 Collaboration: Cross-team cooperation means tearing up corporate “silos” that exist among engineers, ITOps administrators, and business stakeholders.

 Code Ownership: DevOps emphasizes the notion of “own your coding” to motivate engineers to engage in all stages of software deployment, from authoring and delivering code to analyzing applications in operation.

 Automation: In order to improve agility and cooperation, DevOps places an emphasis on automating operations from code development and deployment through application monitoring.